 It’s easy to understand why car allowances are a popular vehicle program.
 Also known as vehicle allowances, they’re simple to implement and easy to keep track of.
 All driving employees receive the same monthly stipend.
 However, depending on the amount of stipend offered, the geographical location where a worker is located and the mileage individuals are traveling, a car allowance isn’t always enough to cover the cost of driving for business.
-With the current price of gas, companies have started to see this issue.
+With the shifting price of gas, companies have started to see this issue.
 Many have decided to offer a fuel card in addition to the car allowance.
 While it seems this would be a nice supplement, this choice has costly consequences.
 Let’s examine the concerns of combining a car allowance and fuel card and explore potential solutions that are more financially favorable.

 Car allowances may be easy to manage, but they’re far from perfect.
 First, they don’t consider the miles employees actually drive, the location they travel in or the specifics of those costs.
 These programs also don’t take into consideration variable costs of driving, which often fluctuate – like gas for instance.